What's on the GMAT®: The Complete Topic List

 Two-Part Analysis — You solve for two values using information from a prompt.
 These can be math-based (algebra, statistics) or reasoning-based (similar to Critical Reasoning).
 The core strategy is writing down exactly what the question is asking before working through the information.

-Table Analysis — You are given a spreadsheet-style table and asked yes/no or true/false questions about the data.
+Table Analysis — You're given a spreadsheet-style table and asked yes/no or true/false questions about the data.
 The table is usually sortable.
-The main skill is finding the relevant data quickly without getting lost in rows you do not need.
+The main skill is finding the relevant data quickly without getting lost in rows you don't need.

-Multi-Source Reasoning — You are given two or three tabs of information (text, tables, charts, or a combination) and asked questions that require synthesizing across sources.
+Multi-Source Reasoning — You're given two or three tabs of information (text, tables, charts, or a combination) and asked questions that require synthesizing across sources.
 The skill is the same as Table Analysis: find the relevant data, ignore the rest.

-For all Integrated Reasoning questions, the single most important skill is separating the information you need from the information you do not.
-Unlike the Quant section — where almost every piece of given information matters — IR gives you a lot of data that is irrelevant to the question being asked.
+For all Integrated Reasoning questions, the single most important skill is separating the information you need from the information you don't.
+Unlike the Quant section — where almost every piece of given information matters — IR gives you a lot of data that's irrelevant to the question being asked.
 Learning to identify what matters is most of the battle.

 What Is NOT on the Exam